isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     {
         try {
             // ...
-            throw new widget{}; // don't: throw by value not by raw pointer
+            throw new widget{}; // don't: throw by value, not by raw pointer
             // ...
         }
         catch (base_class e) {  // don't: might slice